alexhaydock/blog.infected.systems/content/posts/2025-10-13-automated-tls-cert-renewal-with-acmesh-and-systemd-quadlets/index.md

 ### Enable Podman auto-update to update the base container
 One of my other favourite features of Podman is native support for automatic container updates.
 Previously in Docker I'd have done this with something like Watchtower, which is its own container that requires mounting the `docker.sock` -- something which involves adding far too much complexity and attack surface for something which could just be a native feature.
 In Podman, it is.

-Any container which is labeled `io.containers.autoupdate=registry` (as we've done to ours in the container unit above) will be automatically updated on a schedule from the upstream registry.
+Any container which is labeled `io.containers.autoupdate=registry` (as we've done in the container unit above) will be automatically updated on a schedule from the upstream registry.

 To make this happen, we just need to enable `podman-auto-update.timer`:
 ```sh